immobilizer security indicator

 How do I know if my 2001-2003 Toyota RAV4 has immobilizer (immo)?

-The immobilizer system, also known just as “immo”, is an automotive security system integrated into many vehicles since the 1980s and it has become more sophisticated with the years.
-It is installed in some 2001, 2002 and 2003 Toyota RAV4 cars, but not in all of them (from those years).
-If the immobilizer is present or not in your Toyota Rav4, it is not identifiable from the model number, or by its trim identifiers (Rav4, Rav4 L, etc.), nor in the VIN number and definitely not in the ECM part number either.
+The immobilizer system, also known just as “immo”, is an automotive security system integrated into many vehicles since the 1980s, and it has become more sophisticated over the years.
+It is installed in some 2001, 2002, and 2003 Toyota RAV4 cars, but not in all of them (from those years).
+If the immobilizer is present or not in your Toyota Rav4, it is not identifiable from the model number, or by its trim identifiers (Rav4, Rav4 L, etc.), nor in the VIN number, and definitely not in the ECM part number either.

 While we do not know the criteria used by the manufacturer for identifying which vehicles have it or not, we do know that it can be told if the immobilizer is enabled or disabled in a particular Rav4 model among years 2001, 2002, and 2003, simply by looking for the presence or absence of a fuse, or better, “a short pin”, as called by Toyota, but since it resembles a fuse in size and shape, we will call it a “fuse” in this article.